-Testlet Information Pages (TIPs) are included with each testlet and provide test administrators with information specific to that testlet, including exceptions to allowable supports, alternate text to use with human read aloud, and appropriateness of calculator use.
-While a test administrator may normally use all PNP Profile supports described in the Supports: Allowed and Not Allowed section on page 25 of this manual, the TIP also indicates when it is not appropriate to use a support in a specific testlet.
+Testlet Information Pages (TIPs) are included with every testlet and provide test administrators with information specific to that testlet, including exceptions to allowable supports, alternate text to use with human read aloud, and whether a calculator can be used.
+While a test administrator normally may use all selected PNP Profile supports, the TIP indicates when a support cannot be used for a specific testlet.